w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-polkadot.md

 their stake, they are able to elect the active set of validators and share in the rewards that are paid out.

-While the [validators][] are active participants in the network that take part in the block production and finality mechanisms, nominators take a more passive role with a "set-it-and-forget-it" approach.
+While the [validators][] are active participants in the network that engage in the block production and finality mechanisms, nominators take a more passive role with a "set-it-and-forget-it" approach.
 Being a nominator does not require running a node of your own or worrying about online uptime.
 However, a good nominator performs due diligence on the validators